-- 1. Proposals for 50 or more new-build homes, or which are part of a phased development for a site of 50 or more new homes, must provide appropriate high quality-new public open space. - 1.
-Appropriate high quality new public open space of at least 40 square metres per new-build home must be provided for the following developments: - Proposals for 150 or more new-build homes - Proposals for 11 to 149 new-build homes on sites which are more than 2 kilometres from a main park or Countryside Recreation Area - 2.
-This new public open space must be provided within the site unless it can be demonstrated that enhancement of off-site open space is more appropriate, in terms of: - a) The type and density of housing development and site size, or - b) Proximity to existing main, district and community parks, or - c) Other site-specific factors. - 2.3.
-New public open space (including outdoors sports facilities) created during the Plan period will be accorded the policy protection set out in policy NH5 'Protection of open space and Countryside Recreation Areas', even where it is not shown on the Policy Map. - 3.4.
+1. Proposals for 50 or more new build homes, or which are part of a phased development for a site of 50

+- 1. Appropriate high quality new public open space of at least 40 square metres per new-build home must be provided for the following developments: - Proposals for 150 or more new-build homes - Proposals for 11 to 149 new-build homes on sites which are more than 2 kilometres from a main park or Countryside Recreation Area

+1.A This new public open space must be provided within the site unless it can be demonstrated that enhancement of off-site open space is more appropriate, in terms of:

+- a) The type and density of housing development and site size, or - b) Proximity to existing main, neighbourhood and community parks, or - c) Other site-specific factors. - 2.
+New public open space (including outdoors sports facilities) created during the Plan period will be accorded the policy protection set out in policy NH5 'Protection of open space and Countryside Recreation Areas', even where it is not shown on the Policy MapPolicies Map. - 3.
 Development proposals which includes new public open space must incorporate suitable arrangements for long-term management and, maintenance of, and public access to, the new open space.